 6. A Post I Feel Didn’t Get the Attention it Deserved

 I’ll go with “Here.
 Which Is Short For ‘Here I Am Rock You Like a Hurricane”, since I wrote it when I had about ten followers and it’s another entry about my habit of doing things without thinking.

 7. The Post That I am Most Proud of

-You know what I writer freak I am?
-It’s really bothering me that the title there is written in incorrect English.
+You know what kind of freak I am?
+It’s really bothering me that that title ends in a preposition.
 I could fix it, but I cut and pasted this meme and I’m too lazy to correct it.